runtimeverification/kontrol/src/kontrol/kdist/cheatcodes.md

 The `foundry.recordExpectedEvent` is used to record the event that is emitted following the `expectEmit` cheat code.
 When the `LOG(N)` OpCode is executed, a new `SubstateLogItem` will be stored in the `<log>` cell, including the `N` topics that are fetched from the `<wordStack>`.
+This rule incorporates the logic of the [evm-semantics `LOG` opcode rule](https://github.com/runtimeverification/evm-semantics/blob/v1.0.489/kevm-pyk/src/kevm_pyk/kproj/evm-semantics/evm.md?plain=1#L1132-L1137).
+Any change to the rule in evm-semantics needs to be included here as well.

 ```k
     rule [foundry.recordExpectedEvent]: